tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A preselected value (e.g. year, elevation) where a required bdq:Parameter value has not been provided.</td>
+			<td>A preselected value (e.g. year, elevation) to be used where a required bdq:Parameter value has not been provided at the time the test is run.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>